 (A) The mycetoma percentage of volume change was evaluated at defined time points.
 (B) Spleen and (C) lymph node weight was evaluated, as well as (D) bacterial burden in infected tissue.
 The data represents the median \pm IQR for A and D, and the mean \pm SEM for B and C. DPI= Days post infection; UFC= Colony forming units.
-P<0.05, P<0.01. the chronic phase (Figure 2a).
-Furthermore, a notable increase in splenic mass was recorded at 365 dpi when compared to uninfected controls (P=0.0054) (Figure 2b).
-Likewise, lymph node weight since diginificant differences over time (P=0.0032), with the 3.5 dpi group exhibiting a significant increase in 1 mph node mass relative to the baseline (P=0.0016 control and to 0 dpi), thus indicating persistent antigenic stimuli and host response to this infection (Figure 4c).
+P< 0.05, P<0.01.

-N. br/stile sis colony forming units are presented in Figure 2d, showing that bacterial burden remained unchanged \sim 70 (n=6), 100 (n=6), and 365 dpi (n=3), with slight tendency to increase 365 dpi, which exhibited no statistically significant differences across time points (P= \0995) but a tendency to increase at 365 dpi, indicating that the bacterial burden also reaches a plateau early in the plateau of the chronic phase are more significantly influenced by adaptive or innate immune cell populations rather than by the pathogen load itself.
+$N.\ brasiliensis$ colony forming units are presented in Figure 2d, showing that bacterial burden remained unchanged at 70 (n=6), 100 (n=6), and 365 dpi (n=3), with a slight tendency to increase 365 dpi, which exhibited no statistically significant differences across time points (P=0.0995) but a tendency to increase at 365 dpi, indicating that the bacterial burden also reaches a plateau early in chronic infection.
+Consequently, it was investigated whether the dynamics of the chronic phase are more significantly influenced by adaptive or innate immune cell populations rather than by the pathogen load itself.